twitter YouTube LinkedIn

 Several young people signing a large poster that reads ‘We Are Rising’ from the 2021 WhoseFuture campaign and designed by RTiiiKA

-Cultural value is often created through collaboration, yet the specific dynamics of these collaborations are currently under-explored.
+Cultural value is often created through collaboration, yet the specific dynamics of these collaborations are under-explored.

-This research will use Rising Arts Agency as a microcosm: part of a grassroots ecosystem, where marginalised creatives come for support and cultural partnerships are being continually modelled.
-Using reflection, interviews, diaries, labs, sharing events and archives these personal experiences will be placed in the context of the wider sector with benefits for institutions, similar grassroots organisations, marginalised creatives and funders.
+This research used Rising Arts Agency as a microcosm: part of a grassroots ecosystem, where marginalised creatives come for support and cultural partnerships are being continually modelled.
+Using reflection, interviews, diaries, labs, sharing events and archives these personal experiences were placed in the context of the wider sector with benefits for institutions, similar grassroots organisations, marginalised creatives and funders.

 Project learning and findings